Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Transalgebraic spectral curves

 \begin{definition}[\cite{BP15b,PM19}] Let $\Sigma $ be a Riemann surface and $ z \in \Sigma$.
 A function $f $ is said to have an \emph{exponential singularity} at $ z$ if it is holomorphic and non-zero on some punctured open neighbourhood $ U \setminus \{ z\}$ of $z$, but cannot be extended to a meromorphic function on $U$.
 The \emph{exponential order} of $f$ at $z$ is defined to be

 \end{definition}

 A transalgebraic function on $\Sigma$ is a function that is holomorphic on $\Sigma$ except potentially at a finite number of points, where it can have either poles or exponential singularities.
-As such, it is a natural generalization of meromorphic functions, where we allow not only poles but also exponential singularities.
 More precisely:

 \begin{definition}[\cite{PM19}] Let $\Sigma $ be a Riemann surface.
 Let $ \mc{T}_n(\Sigma) $ be the space of \emph{transalgebraic functions} on $\Sigma $ with at most $n\in\mathbb{Z}_{\geq 0}$ zeros, poles, and exponential singularities, which consists of all non-zero holomorphic functions on $\Sigma \setminus S$ for some $ S \subset \Sigma$ such that $ |S| \leq n$ and such that for any $ z \in S$, $ \Erd_f(z) < \infty$.